Medical Information

 SCORE Real-World Data

-A landmark study: The largest CVOT ever completed for patients with obesity and established CVD1-3
+SELECT, a landmark study: The largest CVOT ever completed for patients with established CVD and obesity1,2,4

 Patient population